 Our purpose is to provide a voice for children in court and present the best interest of the child before the court, the social service system, and community service providers, thus assuring the child's right to a safe and permanent home.
 No child deserves less!

 WHY: A large number of the children we serve are from high-risk family environments that include domestic violence, drug and alcohol abuse, economically disadvantaged, unstable employment and housing, school dropouts, poor parenting skills, and mental illness.

-SERVICES: CASA provides in-home visits to all families, attends all court hearings with written recommendations, monitors compliance of the court order, collaborates with all community service providers, provides free drug screens to court ordered parents and provides supervised visitation at our center.
+SERVICES: CASA provides in-home visits to all families, attends all court hearings with written recommendations, monitors compliance of the court order and collaborates with all community service providers.
 In addition, we provide family assessments, legal advocacy, personal advocacy, follow-up services, and child contact and home visits.

-WHERE: Our office called The Little House for Children is located at 603 Washington Street.
-We are a child friendly facility that provides supervised visitation for the children and their parents and siblings.
-We have children's clothes and furniture for needy families.
+WHERE: Our office called The Little House for Children is located at 603 Washington Street SW, Gainesville, GA 30501.
+We have children's clothing and some other items available free of charge for needy families.